Here for our final news roundup and information overload.

 Now, if you want to have a separate discussion, separate and apart from the assassination of United Healthcare CEO Thompson, that's fine.

-But uh, you know, the idea that you feel joy that he was assassinated because you don't like a particular insurance company.
+But, you know, the idea that you feel joy that he was assassinated because you don't like a particular insurance company, this is just insane.

-Uh anyway, we'll give you the last word.
+Anyway, we'll give you the last word.

-Yeah, I just it's it's absolutely nuts.
+Yeah, I just, it's absolutely nuts.

-And there we have to start holding people accountable for this sort of thing, or it's never going to get better.
+And we have to start holding people accountable for this sort of thing, or it's never going to get better.

 Well, if you feel joy about the assassination of this guy, you want to assassinate other CEOs of other companies.

-What are we gonna go after, you know, oil and pharmaceutical company executives next, and you know, when does this stop?
+What are we going to go after, you know, oil and pharmaceutical company executives next?

-That that happened once in the past.
+That happened once in the past.

 It's just insane.

-Uh anyway, appreciate your call.
+Anyway, appreciate your call.

-800-941 Sean if you want to be a part of the program.
+800-941-Sean, if you want to be a part of the program.

 Joe in Virginia.

-Hey Joe, how are you?
+Hey, Joe, how are you?

 Glad you called.